 We write a lot about the zoomies in cats here at Love of Paws, and that’s because it’s one of the most troubling aspects of cat ownership.
 Not getting enough sleep, or a disrupted sleep as a result of your cat going crazy all night can really turn a loving cat parent into a demonic, ruthless king of the household.
 And we’ve all been there, it’s normal.
 Sleep deprivation can drive someone nuts.

 Now, when a human is unable to fall asleep at night, we turn to natural remedies first.
 Counting sheep seems easy, but sometimes it doesn’t cut it.
-That’s when we turn to something like melatonin to help us sleep.
+That’s when we turn to something like melatonin, a naturally occurring hormone, to help us sleep.
 But what about cats?
-Can’t we give melatonin to our cats to get them to sleep?
+Can I give my cat melatonin to get them to sleep?

 What Is Melatonin?

 Melatonin is a natural chemical that our brains produce to help with sleep.
 Since it’s natural, it’s generally considered safe, at least in small doses and with occasional usage.
-In cats it works the same.
+In your cat's body it works the same.
 Melatonin is secreted from the pineal gland to help promote sleep when it gets dark and manage stress levels.

 Is Melatonin Safe For Cats?

 Melatonin is a natural chemical produced in your cats brain, so of course it’s safe to administer to them, at least on occasion.
-Be careful to ensure that you are using melatonin specifically formulated for cats, as some for humans may contain additional supplements not recommended for cats, or have higher doses that can be alarming in smaller animals such as cats.
+Be careful to ensure that you are using melatonin for cats, as some human melatonin may contain additional supplements not recommended for cats, or have higher doses that can be alarming in smaller animals such as cats.

 Benefits of Melatonin in Cats

 Outside of calming them down on particularly active nights, melatonin is a great way to help regulate their sleep schedules.
-Yes, cats sleep most of their lives, but there’s lots of times this sleep gets disrupted and melatonin can be an effective way to get it back in place.
+Yes, cats sleep most of their lives and probably don't need a sleep aid, but there’s lots of times this sleep gets disrupted and melatonin can be an effective way to get their sleep patterns back in place.

 Side Effects of Melatonin in Cats